salhasalman/DatabaseTools/README.md

 # MongoCollection

-This class allow an easy config of a MongoDB collection by providing an interface which handle authentication, indexes management, data conversion and pretty print of the collection.
+This class allow an easy config of a MongoDB collection by providing an interface which handle authentication, indexes management, data conversion and pretty print of collections.
 It can work like a Python dict if you give at least one index.

 ## Installation (Python 3)